hortonworks/streamline/README.md

 First you need to populate your kafka topic, if you have not done so create your kafka topic by executing
 `kafka-topics.sh --create --topic nest-topic --zookeeper localhost:2181 --replication-factor 1 --partitions 3`

-Then run the device simulator CLI to post some sample `IotasMessage` containing nest data to your kafka topic.
+Then run the device simulator CLI to post some sample `StreamlineMessage` containing nest data to your kafka topic.
 `cd $IOTAS-HOME`
 `java -cp simulator/target/simulator-0.1.0-SNAPSHOT.jar org.apache.streamline.simulator.CLI -b localhost:9092 -t nest-topic -f simulator/src/main/resources/nest-iotas-messages`